-WARNING: There are some potential concerns associated with the use of any sound generating tinnitus therapy device.
-Among them are the potential for worsening of tinnitus, a possible change in hearing thresholds and possible skin irritation at the point of contact with the device.
+WARNING: There are some potential concerns associated with the use of any sound generating tinnitus therapy instrument.
+Among them are the potential for worsening of tinnitus, a possible change in hearing thresholds, and possible skin irritation at the point of contact with the hearing aid.

 Multiflex Tinnitus Technology has been designed to minimize these concerns.
-However, should you experience or notice any of the above conditions or any dizziness, nausea, headaches or heart palpitations, you should immediately discontinue use of the device and seek a consultation with a medical, audiology or other hearing professional.
+However, should you experience or notice any of the above conditions or any dizziness, nausea, headaches or heart palpitations, you should immediately discontinue use of the instrument and seek a consultation with a medical. audiology or other hearing professional.

-As with any device, misuse of the tinnitus therapy device could present some potentially harmful effects.
-Care should be taken to prevent the unauthorized use and to keep the device out of the reach of children and pets.
+As with any instrument, misuse of the tinnitus therapy instrument could present some potentially harmful effects.
+Care should be taken to prevent the unauthorized use and to keep the instrument out of the reach of children and pets.

-A CAUTION: If set to the maximum output level and worn for periods of time exceeding the following recommendations, your exposure to sound energy has the potential to exceed noise exposure limits.
-You should not use your hearing device for more than sixteen (16) hours a day if your device is set at the maximum output level, nor should you use your device if your hearing professional has set the device at levels that exceed your comfort level.
+CAUTION: If set to the maximum output level and worn for periods of time exceeding the recommendations below, your exposure to sound energy has the potential to exceed noise exposure limits.
+You should not use your hearing aid for more than sixteen (16) hours a day if your hearing aid is set at the maximum output level, nor should you use your hearing aid if your hearing professional has set the instrument at levels that exceed your comfort level.